Louise of Great Britain: Marriage

 In 1743, a dynastic marriage was negotiated between Louise and Crown Prince Frederick of Denmark and Norway.
 The marriage was proposed by Great Britain for political reasons.
 At the time of the marriage, both France and Great Britain wished to make an alliance with Denmark-Norway, and being protestant, Great Britain had the advantage of being able to make a marriage alliance.
 The Danish government was in favor of the proposal, while Frederick's father, King Christian VI, was initially reluctant.
 But he was convinced, as he hoped the marriage would lead to British support for his, or his son's, claim to the throne of Sweden.
 On a more personal level, there were hopes that marriage would suppress the frequent drinking and debauched behaviour of the Crown Prince.
-As for the Crown Prince, after having been presented with a portrait of the princess and finding her exterior appealing, and having been told of her amiability, he declared himself willing to marry Louise, all the more so as he too could see that the political circumstances made the marriage desirable.
+As for the Crown Prince, after having been presented with a portrait of the princess and finding her appearance appealing, and having been told of her amiability, he declared himself willing to marry Louise, all the more so as he too could see that the political circumstances made the marriage desirable.

 Thus, the marriage negotiations began during the year of 1743, and were successfully concluded within a few months on 14 September.
 On 19 October, the 18 year old Princess Louise left London and began her journey towards Copenhagen.
 The Lord Chamberlain ordered the provision of supplies for the Princess, including "sets of royal bedding, portmanteaus, a travelling tea equipage, and items for Mrs. Dives and the "Fubbs" yacht: all to an estimate of £503".
 She first sailed aboard the royal yacht HMY Fubbs to her father's German possession, the Electorate of Hanover, where on 10 November a proxy wedding ceremony was conducted in Hanover with her brother, the Duke of Cumberland, as the representative of the groom.
 After this, the entourages of Louise and Frederick met in the border city of Altona in the then Danish Duchy of Holstein, where Louise met her husband for the first time a week after the wedding.
 There her English retinue was exchanged for a Danish one, headed by her new chamberlain Carl Juel and her Chief Court Mistress Christiane Henriette Louise Juel.
 Louise and Frederick then travelled together to Copenhagen, where they held their official entry into the Danish capital on 11 December to great cheers from the population.
 That same day a second wedding ceremony with the groom present was held in the chapel of Christiansborg Palace, the recently completed principal residence of the Danish Monarchy in central Copenhagen.
+Just a week later, on 18 December 1743, Louise celebrated her 19th birthday.
+To celebrate the birthday of the new crown princess the German poet Johann Elias Schlegel wrote a cantata.